Albany River Rats: Before the formation of the franchise

 Without a viable indoor arena with an ice surface, through the end of the 1980s the city of Albany had never had a minor league professional hockey team.
 Three separate attempts to establish teams in the neighboring cities of Schenectady and Troy had proven unsuccessful.

-The first was in the 1952-53 season when the Capital Region had its first foray into pro hockey in the form of the Troy Uncle Sam Trojans, who played a single season in the Eastern Hockey League, finishing last in the five-team loop and folding after the season.

-Professional hockey would not return to the Capital Region until the 1980s, with a pair of failed attempts to establish franchises in the low-level Atlantic Coast Hockey League.
-The Schenectady Chiefs were awarded a charter franchise in the ACHL's inaugural 1981-82 season, but after drawing minuscule crowds in a rink built in a converted department store, that team folded on November 18, 1981 after just nine games.
-Roughly five years later, the Troy Slapshots joined the same league and played just 6 games before folding in November 17, 1986.

 After this troubled period for hockey in the region, construction of the palatial Knickerbocker Arena in downtown Albany in 1990 changed the face of the sport in the Capital District.
 The week that the new arena opened, plans were unveiled worldwide for the formation of the fledgling Global Hockey League, a challenger to the NHL with teams in North America and Europe that would begin play in November of that year.
 One of six inaugural franchises announced in the league's initial press conference was the Albany Admirals, which was to be owned by businessman Joseph O'Hara and had signed a lease to play in the Knickerbocker Arena.
 The Capital hockey community was abuzz with excitement, and commitments for over 3,000 season tickets were received.
 However, by the end of May, disagreements between O'Hara and the league founders led O'Hara to withdraw his franchise from the new league.
 In June, the league postponed its opening season by a year, but the venture never materialized and the Global Hockey League never made it to the ice.